hyoungkyeu8359/online-resume/README.md

 ```

 ### 4. Replace index.md with your resume

+The reason why your resume should be written Markdown format is because of it's easier to write and host in online platform.
+Etter explains why Markdown:

+> Documentation should live online, and Word's abysmal HTML export is totally unsuitable for creating websites. [...]
+GitHub Flavoured Markdown is a popular and fine choice for simple web-based help systems.

+Most people would use Microsoft Word to write their resume ( distribute PDF of their resume).
+However, as Etter stated in his book, .docx version of a resume is meant to be consumed and discarded.
+Writting a Markdown-formatted resume is rather simple and easy for everyone.
+I used to write my resume with Microsoft Word, but I preferred Markdown more.
+Using Markdown feels much simple to write and makes it easily distributable.

 At this point, your website should contain default content.
 You will replace the content in **index.md** with your resume.